milvus-io/milvus-docs/site/en/about/limitations.md

 | Query   | 512 MB      |

 ## Load limits
-To reserve memory resources for execution engine, data to be load must be under 70% of the total memory resources of all query nodes.
+In current release, data to be load must be under 70% of the total memory resources of all query nodes to reserve memory resources for execution engine.

 ## Search limits
 | Vectors      | Limit |